kellyelton/docs.exceptionless.com/contents/upgrading.md

 ##Upgrading from Exceptionless 1.x

 Please read this guide when upgrading from Exceptionless 1.x.
-The Exceptionless latest client has a few breaking changes from 1.x client that users users should be aware of when upgrading.
+The Exceptionless latest client has a few breaking changes from 1.x client that users should be aware of when upgrading.
 Please follow the guide below after upgrading your NuGet packages from version 1.x to the latest version.

 ### Console and Service users
 We've created a new NuGet package [Exceptionless.Console](https://www.nuget.org/packages/exceptionless.console) that should be used in these scenarios.